Published on August 7th, 2014 | by Ruben6

 The Consejo Regulador tried to overcome this problem by lowering the minimum amount of stock for getting a shipping license.
 Before 1996, a bodega had to maintain at least 12.500 hectoliters in its cellars to qualify as a shipping bodega.
 This was reduced to a mere 500 hectoliters, which made it easier for almacenista bodegas to start selling under their own name.
 It may have had a positive effect, with the start of several ’boutique’ bodegas like Bodegas Tradición, El Maestro Sierra or Fernando de Castilla), but not enough to stop the downward trend for almacenistas.
-Sooner or later I’m afraid nearly all almacenistas will be gone from the sherry trade – they will either stop or start shipping themselves.
+Sooner or later I’m afraid most of the almacenistas will be gone from the sherry trade – they will either stop or start shipping themselves.

 Lustau Almacenista series